 a) a Content-Type header field set to "application/vnd.3gpp.vae-info+xml"; and

-b) an application/vnd.3gpp.vae-info+xml MIME body with an <identity> element and a <geographical-identifier> element in the <local-service-info> element in the <VAE-info> root element;
+b) an application/vnd.3gpp.vae-info+xml MIME body with an <identity> element and a <geo-id> element in the <local-service-info> element in the <VAE-info> root element;

 the VAE-S:

-a) shall determine the local service information (e.g. V2X server USD(s), V2X USD) corresponding to the geographical location information received in <geographical-identifier>; and
+a) shall determine the local service information (e.g. V2X server USD(s), V2X USD) corresponding to the geographical location information received in <geo-id>; and

 b) shall reply with an HTTP response with a <result> element of the <local-service-info> element set to a value "success" or "fail", and if the result is "success", the VAE-S shall include a <local-service-info-content> element which provides the local service information to the VAE-C.